packettide/bree/readme.md

 Bree provides an interface to associate fieldtypes with existing Eloquent model attributes.

+*This project is still in a very early stage and breaking changes may  be made.*

 ##Installation

 Install with composer by adding this line to your 'require' block: